Covve/covve.github.io/_posts/2016-11-24-Why-I-love-Microservices-(a-PMs-perspective).md

 Three years later we’ve really put the microservices approach to the test and not a single day goes by that I don’t rejoice for this decision.
 Here’s why:

 ### Right techs for each service
 It enables us to freely select the most appropriate technologies, frameworks and databases for each microservice, depending on its specific job.
 For example, the service in charge of handling avatars (images) is written in NodeJS since node works naturally with streams while the search service is written in .Net and uses Elastic Search.
-We are even able to mix traditional and docker deployements as well as custom built and as-a-service offerings.
+We are even able to mix traditional and docker deployments as well as custom built and as-a-service offerings.

 A warning is necessary here though.
 Although microservices really help in picking any tech you want, it doesn’t mean that having multiple technologies in your production environment comes without a cost.
 Each stack has a learning curve, may need its own devops and CI setup and will have its own unique challenges.